Running Chromium on ARM64 Linux Servers: docker-compose Setup and Pitfalls

 start_period: 10s

 A 200 response from /json/version confirms the CDP WebSocket is live.
-The response body includes the webSocketDebuggerUrl, which your library should use directly rather than constructing the URL itself.
-On a cold ARM64 container start, Chromium typically takes 3 to 6 seconds before CDP responds.
-The start_period accounts for that.
+The response body includes the webSocketDebuggerUrl, which your library should use directly rather than building the URL itself.
+On a cold ARM64 container start, Chromium usually takes 3 to 6 seconds before CDP responds.
+The start_period covers that.

---no-sandbox is required when running as a non-root user inside a Docker container because the kernel user namespace setup that Chrome’s sandbox relies on is unavailable in most default container configurations.
+--no-sandbox is required when running as a non-root user inside a Docker container because the kernel user namespace setup Chrome’s sandbox relies on is not available in most default container setups.
 The flag disables the renderer sandbox, not network isolation.
-The actual host-level isolation comes from Docker’s seccomp profile and the fact that the container runs as a non-root UID.
+The real host-level isolation comes from Docker’s seccomp profile and the fact that the container runs as a non-root UID.

 Do not add --disable-web-security alongside it.
 That flag disables same-origin enforcement and has no place in an automation or monitoring container.
-Keep the flag list minimal:
+Keep the flag list small:

 chromium \

 --disable-dev-shm-usage tells Chromium to use /tmp for shared memory if /dev/shm is too small.
-With shm_size: "256mb" set in Compose, this flag is a fallback rather than a primary fix.
-Still worth including.
+With shm_size: "256mb" set in Compose, this flag is a fallback rather than the main fix.
+Still worth keeping.

-The combination of a non-root UID, a locked Chromium version, an internal-only CDP port, and a proper shm allocation is enough to run containerised browser automation reliably on ARM64.
+A non-root UID, a locked Chromium version, an internal-only CDP port, and a proper shm allocation are enough to run browser automation reliably on ARM64.
 None of it is complicated.
-The tricky part is knowing which of these the defaults get wrong.
+The awkward bit is knowing which defaults get in the way.